 Treating athlete’s foot effectively begins with an understanding of what it is.
 So let’s begin with a question.

 Fortunately, remedies for treating athlete’s foot are easily accessible.
-When addressed immediately before the condition becomes serious, you can treat athlete’s foot with a variety of over-the-counter remedies such as athlete’s foot powders or creams.
+When addressed immediately before the condition becomes serious, you can treat athlete’s foot with a variety of over-the-counter remedies such as athlete’s foot creams or athlete foot sprays.

 However, when left untreated, athlete’s foot will get progressively worse and exceedingly more difficult to cure, especially if your feet display signs of deeper cracks on the heels.
 So it is in your best interest to act quickly.